back

 Assertion:

 The accretion disk of a black hole can consist of gas at most.
-A massive object would accumulate so much energy when approaching a black hole that it would have to be decelerated significantly to achieve a circular orbit.
+A massive object moving past a black hole would accumulate so much energy that it would have to be slowed down considerably to achieve a circular orbit.

 Conjecture:

-A black hole that isn't currently swallowing a star has no accretion disk at all.
+A black hole that is not currently swallowing a star does not have an accretion disk at all.
 What scientists see as an accretion disk is gas produced by the black hole.
-The circular orbit is stabilized by the oncoming flow of particles emerging from the black hole.
+The circular orbit is stabilized by the counter-traffic of particles coming from the black hole.

-Further from the center, a circular orbit can also be considered achieved, since less energy is gained during the fall. (e.g., Oort Cloud).
+Note: A circular orbit can also be true further away from the center, since less energy is gained during the fall (for example, compared to the Oort cloud).

 An object with an eccentric orbit is slowed down by tidal friction or gravitational waves.